robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ### Exploratory Data Analysis

+---

+**Business Task Q1**

-Business Task Q1: How many employees are working more than the standard 160 hours per month, and what is their job satisfaction level compared to workers who come in under that amount?
+How many employees are working more than the standard 160 hours per month, and what is their job satisfaction level compared to workers who come in under that amount?

-Firstly calculating the amount of employees working over 160 hours per month
+Firstly calculating the amount of employees working both over and under 160 hours per month :

 ```sql
 SELECT SUM(CASE WHEN average_monthly_hours > 160 THEN 1 ELSE 0 END) AS over_160_hours,